 How to Protect Your Business from Cybersecurity Threats

 Cybersecurity is an ever-changing landscape.
-There are numerous threats that already exist and hundreds more that are discovered each day.
+There are numerous threats that already exist and hundreds more are discovered each day.
 Having antivirus software installed is a nice start but is far from the level of protection your business needs to prevent attacks and protect sensitive data.

 Helping your employees learn cybersecurity best practices can help mitigate some risks, but the ultimate way to stop these security threats in their tracks is to hire a company that offers a range of cybersecurity protection for small businesses.